Showing posts with label Spirituality. Show all posts

 Let us be the light in the world of wickedness and lies...

-Our society is dying regarding human values and virtues; let us help resurrect our old and good ways.
+Our society is dying in terms of human values and virtues; let us help resurrect our old and good ways.
 When raised as a good child, we will never forget that goodness in us no matter how sinful we may have become.
 We can better appreciate the light when we have been in the dark, but let us not prosecute those who are already in the night, but lift them up and help them towards spiritual renewal so that they may appreciate the light after a long journey of the darkest moment of their lives.
 If God is loving and merciful, how could we not forgive and help them lead better lives?

 There's always the opposite in this world...